;

 Turkmenistan

 Turkmenistan, a resource-rich Central Asian nation with a population of approximately 6.3 million, is gradually modernizing its financial ecosystem.
-Though the economy remains heavily state-controlled and centered on natural gas exports, digital transformation efforts in the banking and payments sector have begun to take shape.
+While the economy remains heavily state-controlled and reliant on natural gas exports, early digital transformation efforts in banking and payments are beginning to emerge.

-The country’s economy is driven primarily by hydrocarbon exports, with natural gas accounting for the vast majority of foreign revenue.
-In recent years, the government has emphasized import substitution, infrastructure development, and diversification, including agriculture and textile production.
-Economic growth in 2023 was estimated at 6.2%, supported by energy exports, state-led construction projects, and modest domestic demand recovery.
+The country’s economy is driven primarily by hydrocarbon exports, with natural gas accounting for the majority of foreign revenue.
+Recent government initiatives focus on import substitution, infrastructure development, and economic diversification, including agriculture and textile production.
+In 2023, economic growth was estimated at 6.2%, fueled by energy exports, state-led construction projects, and moderate domestic demand recovery.

-Despite limited transparency in official data, Turkmenistan has been investing in infrastructure—including in digital banking and e-government systems—as part of its broader development strategy.
-However, strict currency controls, a dual exchange rate (official vs. black market), and minimal foreign investment continue to challenge market liberalization.
+Turkmenistan has been investing in digital banking, e-government systems, and financial infrastructure as part of its broader economic modernization strategy.
+However, strict currency controls, a dual exchange rate system, and minimal foreign investment continue to constrain market liberalization.

-The economy remains heavily cash-based, partly due to:
+The Turkmenistan payment landscape remains heavily cash-based due to:

 Currency: